odan/rocky/README.md

-# Blini
+# Modo

-Blini [ˈblinē] is a micro framework skeleton for PHP.
+A micro framework skeleton for PHP.

 ## Requirements